 Kathryn M. McDonald

 Kathryn McDonald is the executive director of CHP/PCOR and a senior scholar at the centers.
-She is also associate director of the Stanford-UCSF Evidence-based Practice Center, and leads CHP/PCOR's Quality and Patient Safety Indicators project.
-Her work focuses on evidence-based medicine, medical technology assessment, healthcare quality and patient safety.
+She is also associate director of the Stanford-UCSF Evidence-based Practice Center (under RAND).
+Her work focuses on measures and interventions to achieve evidence-based patient-centered healthcare quality and patient safety.

 Previously, she worked as a manager for technology optimization and business development at Stanford Hospital, and as a research and development manager for new product development for a medical device company.
 She received a PhD in Health Policy from UC Berkeley with a specialization in organizations and managements, a master of management degree (MBA and MHA equivalent) from Northwestern University's Kellogg School of Management, with an emphasis on the healthcare industry, and she holds a BS in chemical engineering from Stanford University.